Doing Time on Maple Drive: Plot

 Matt is released from the hospital.
-The car crash is declared an accident.
-One day, he comes home with Phil and his siblings to find Lisa sitting on the couch and crying due to reading a note from Allison in which she apologizes for ending the engagement.
+Police declare the car crash to be an accident.
+Karen chastises Tim when he voices his suspicion that Matt deliberately caused his injuries.
+One day, Phil comes home with his children to find Lisa sitting on the couch and crying due to reading a note from Allison in which she apologizes for ending the engagement.
 Lisa demands an explanation.
-Matt yells at her that she already knows it is because of his sexuality as she walked in on him and Kyle two years earlier and that he deliberately drove into the utility pole because he didn't want to live like this any longer.
+Matt initially tries to dodge the question.
+When Lisa presses the matter, Matt yells at her that she already knows it is because of his sexuality as she walked in on him and Kyle two years earlier and that he deliberately drove into the utility pole because he didn't want to live like this any longer.
 She tells him to call Allison to reconcile and he shouts at her again before storming off.

 Tom angrily confronts Phil and declares that while Phil may be willing to destroy his own family, he won't allow Phil to wreck his.
 Phil is confused as to what Tom means.
 Tom then reveals that Karen is pregnant and is so terrified of bringing a child into a family situation like hers that she is considering having an abortion without telling him.
 Tom implores Karen not to have the abortion and they move away to protect their baby from her family's problems.
 While Lisa continues to struggle with denial, Phil begins to take tentative steps toward understanding and building bridges with his family.